Grandfather Mountain is…

 - theater that shows nature movies made on the Mountain

 - South’s best alpine hiking trails

 - More than 12 miles of regularly maintained trails ranging in difficulty from easy nature walks to strenuous backcountry challenges

 - Over 100 picnic tables and grills are scattered throughout the park.
 The picnic area located on the right about 1/3 mile up the summit road is equipped with a water fountain and restrooms.

-- Guests are welcome to bring their own picnic.
-Those who have not planned ahead can purchase fried chicken or sandwiches to go from the Museum restaurant.
+- Guests are welcome to bring their own picnic or purchase meals to go from the Museum restaurant.

 - Naturalist Programs

 - Special activities and programs with the Mountain’s naturalists are presented daily during the summer months and are included in the price of admission.